Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Experimental Evaluation

 {\bf Step A.5:} In Python, \texttt{list.pop(i)} removes and returns the item at index \texttt{i}; if \texttt{i} is outside the valid index range for the list, it raises \texttt{IndexError}.
 Therefore, the observed \texttt{IndexError} on \texttt{lst.pop(5)} means the argument 5 was used as an index, not as a value.

 This step explicitly states how \texttt{list.pop()} actually works, directly contradicting the student's belief.
-A student holding the misconception would reject this premise in a Socratic conversation.
+A student holding the misconception would thus be directly provided the cause of the bug, which defeats the purpose of a Socratic approach.
 The RT evaluation criterion states that reasoning steps must not assume programming knowledge that directly contradicts the misconception.
 The correct approach would prove that interpreting the argument as a value leads to a contradiction, without stating how \texttt{pop()} actually works.